Has Your Favourite TV Show Been Renewed? | Dose.ca

-It's that time of year again, when networks start announcing which shows will be granted another season, and which ones won't be returning.
-While there are still plenty of shows that haven't been officially renewed or cancelled yet, below are the series whose fates have already been decided.
+It's that time of year again, when networks announce which shows will be granted another season, and which ones won't be returning.
+While there are still a few shows that haven't been officially renewed or cancelled yet, below are the series whose fates have already been decided.
 Will your fave show return?
-(Keep checking back for updates as more annoucements are made.)
+(Keep checking back for updates as more announcements are made.)

 The CW